Cybercalf/DQN-FlappyBird/README.md

 ## Preface

 After forking [the project from xmfbit](https://github.com/xmfbit/DQN-FlappyBird), I slightly modified a few bits of syntax to make it work under python3.
-I successfully ran the project on my own laptop, and this is the version of some of the dependencies I used:
+I successfully ran the project on my own laptop, and here are the versions of some of the dependencies I used:

 dependencies:
   - numpy=1.26.0=py311hdab7c0b_0